songwright/netninja-pwa-tutorial/README.md

   }
 })
 ```
 This function also creates the guides that are displayed on his page, or stops displaying them if no one is logged in.
 This is different from the way my PWA app creates recipes.
 A function called __renderRecipe__ in the PWA’s ui.js file creates the recipes from data retrieved from the app’s Firebase database.
 I want anyone to be able to see the recipes, but I want only signed-up users to be able to create recipes.
 Only an admin should be able to delete other people’s recipes.
 At this point, anyone can read, create, and delete recipes.
 Event listeners in the PWA’s db.js file control the creation and deletion of recipes.
+Those event listeners don’t use auth methods to control who creates or deletes recipes.

 In the video, the Net Ninja shows you how to use the database rules on the Firebase website to control the reading and writing of documents.
 To control who can write recipes, I’ll try changing the rules for my PWA’s database on the Firebase website.
 ```